ngpal/mangolang/docs/devjournal.md

 ### Sidequest ALERT

 - [ ] Interrupt/like command to put a character on the screen
+  - [ ] Tear out video memory from the VM
+  - [ ] Implement it as a seperate array in the debug screen
   - This is relevant because it DRASTICALLY reduces the code size for debugging purposes

 - [ ] I/O via interrupts and not memory mapping